apify/crawlee/README.md

 #### Puppeteer Crawler

-Provides a simple framework for parallel crawling of web pages using the headless Chrome with Puppeteer.
+Provides a simple framework for parallel crawling of web pages using the headless/non-headless Chrome with Puppeteer.
 The URLs of pages to visit are given by Request objects that are provided by the RequestList class or a dynamically enqueued requests provided by the RequestQueue class.

 For examples on how to use it see <a href="#examples">examples</a> section below and also check
 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler" target="_blank">documentation</a>.